-Tune into their breathing, posture, gestures, actions.
-Imagine what it would feel like to move your own body in the same ways.
+Tune into their breathing, posture, gestures, and actions.
+Imagine what it would feel like to move your own body in the same way.

 Tune into their emotions, particularly the softer ones underneath verbal positions or anger.
 Watch the eyes closely; human eyes are the most expressive of any species on our planet.
-Open up to your own gut feelings, which could be resonating with those of other people.
+Open up to your gut feelings, which could resonate with those of other people.
 Ask yourself what you would be feeling if you were them.

 As appropriate, check out your empathic intuitions.
 Ask simple questions, like: Were you feeling ____?
 Did you want ____?
 Did you feel pulled between ____ and ____?
 Be respectful, not persuasive or prosecutorial.
 Don’t muddle empathy with asserting your own views or needs; do that part later.

 Stay with it.
 Empathy is a kind of mindfulness practice, sustaining attention this time to someone else’s inner world.

 And when it’s your turn to receive empathy, you’ll know better what it is you are asking for.